Improv Secret #2:

 They don't have to be the "perfect" ideas.
 They don't have to be "right" or "the best."
 They just have to be good.

 What determines if they're good?

-If you start with this, "I have some, um, ideas.
+If you start by saying, "I have some, um, ideas.
 They might or might not be good.
 Um, but I wanted to share them.
 Uh, yeah, so thanks for listening..."
 After that kind of opening, nobody is likely to pay much attention, even if you present the best ideas in the universe.